Jury sworn in for Joey Barton assault trial | Press and Journal

-A jury has been sworn in to try Bristol Rovers manager Joey Barton, who is accused of an assault on a fellow football boss following a match.
+A jury has been sworn in to try Bristol Rovers manager Joey Barton, who is accused of an assault on former Barnsley boss Daniel Stendel following a match.

-Former England international Barton, 38, denies assaulting the then Barnsley manager Daniel Stendel, causing him actual bodily harm at the South Yorkshire side’s Oakwell Stadium in April 2019.
+Former England international Barton, 38, denies assaulting Stendel, causing him actual bodily harm after a game between the Tykes and Fleetwood at Oakwell in April 2019.

-The former Manchester City, Newcastle United and Burnley midfielder was managing Fleetwood Town at the time of the alleged incident.
+The ex-Manchester City, Newcastle and Burnley midfielder was managing Fleetwood at the time of the alleged incident.

-Barton was charged following an alleged incident in the tunnel after the League One match between Barnsley and Fleetwood.
+Barton was charged following an alleged incident in the tunnel after the League One match.

 Wearing a dark suit, blue shirt and navy tie, he sat in the dock at Sheffield Crown Court on Monday as a jury was selected for the trial, which is expected to be opened later.